 Here, you can participate in various activities which are pre-scheduled on the official website and considered one of the best things to do in Vietnam.
 So, whether you want to go back in time or admire the architectural beauty, the Temple of Literature in Vietnam will not disappoint you.

-Built in the year 1076, the Temple of Literature, Hano is one of the most famous attractions among tourists.
-Largest university at the time of the monarchy was established by Emperor Ly Thanh Tong.
+Built in the year 1076, the Vietnam Temple of Literature, Hano is one of the most famous attractions among tourists.
+The largest university at the time of the monarchy was established by Emperor Ly Thanh Tong.
 The place is nothing less than a paradise for history buffs as you will go back in time while exploring this place.

 Also Read: Discover the Thrill with Adventure Activities in Vietnam 2025

-Let’s look into the journey of Temple of Literature history:
+Let’s look into the journey of Temple of Literature Hanoi history:

 - 1070: Founded by Emperor Ly Thanh Tong to teach people to learn about humanity, respect and integrity.